 BiographyLindsay is a Senior Lecturer at the University of the Arts London.
-As Course Leader of the Postgraduate Certificate in Academic Practice, she enjoys helping teachers to rethink their values, practice and purpose, and to engage in scholarship of teaching and learning.
-With several years' experience in designing and teaching face-to-face, online, and blended courses, her teaching style demands high levels of participation and aims to balance structure with choice and freedom.
+As Course Leader of the Postgraduate Certificate in Academic Practice, she enjoys helping staff to consider their values and purpose as teachers and supporters of learning, and the implications for their pedagogic practice.
+With fifteen years’ experience in designing and teaching face-to-face, online, and blended courses, her teaching style invites high levels of participation and aims to balance structure with choice and freedom.

 Conference, Symposium or Workshop item